-At SUWS of the Carolinas, located in Old Fort, North Carolina, we firmly believe that our students are not the only ones who should be fostering positive changes in their lives, but also that their family members should be as well.
+At SUWS of the Carolinas, located in Old Fort, North Carolina, we firmly believe that our students are not the only ones who should be fostering positive changes in their lives and that their family members should be as well.
 As our students go through this transformative process, we encourage family members to do the same.

-- Graduation: Trail’s End is the culminating experience for families at SUWS of the Carolinas.
-Upon graduation, parents attend a one-day seminar designed to prepare them for a successful reunion with their child and transition into their continuing care plan.
-Then families spend two days together in the field reconnecting, practicing new ways of interacting, and celebrating the child’s accomplishments during their journey at our Old Fort, North Carolina, campus.
+Trail’s End is the culminating experience for families at SUWS of the Carolinas.
+Upon graduation, parents attend a one-day seminar designed to prepare them for a successful reunion with their child and transition to their continuing care plan.
+Families then spend two days together in the field reconnecting, practicing new ways of interacting, and celebrating the child’s accomplishments during their journey at our Old Fort, North Carolina, campus.
 Siblings may be allowed to attend if deemed appropriate.

-At SUWS, we will be just as dedicated as you are to encouraging your child’s success, as well as help improve your overall relationship with him or her.
-Because we value family as an integral part of the SUWS journey, we are willing to work hands-on to incorporate you into every step of the way.
+At SUWS of the Carolinas, we are dedicated to encouraging your child’s success and helping you improve your relationship with them.
+Because we value family as an integral part of the SUWS journey, we will work to incorporate you every step of the way.